Grandparents thought they were being given a peaceful Hawaiian 50th Wedding Anniversary Vacation.

 The classic grandiose narcissists performs at center stage in the spotlight.
 (This post refers to male and female narcissists.)
 He/she demands your total unblinking attention.
 I recall a number of these individuals whom I have known personally and professionally.
 They grab the psychological space in a room.
 They regal us with stories of their perfect lives.

 How often have you been psychologically accosted by a narcissistic personality?
 They won’t leave you alone.
 They are filled with stories of their latest triumphs.
-They talk about their superior family members who are the … Continue reading →
+They talk about their superior family members who … Continue reading →

 You probably know someone, after reading the Narcissist Check List, that will meet some, most, or all of the Criteria on this list.
 The Muto Family has a number of members that this could be their manifesto.